maryreader/personal-website/content/authors/admin/_index.md

   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD student in Economics at Stanford University.
-I am also a Visiting Fellow at STICERD at the London School of Economics.
+I am also a Visiting Fellow at STICERD at the LSE.

 # Interests to show in About widget
 interests: